praveenrathi4/Prediction-of-customer-s-likelihood-of-late-payment-for-open-invoices/README.md

-# ecommerce_vendor_payment
-E-commerce company B2B vendors delayed payment prediction
+# Prediction of customer’s likelihood of late payment for open invoices in a E-commerce B2B company.